vaynealtapascine/pronouny/README.md

 # Pronouny

-**Pronouny** is a typed library intended to make programmatically resolving English pronouns easier.
-It does so by providing three classes: `Pronoun`, `PronounSet` and `Validate`, each with their respective uses.
+**Pronouny** is a typed library intended to make programmatically resolving English pronouns easier. \

 ## Installation